 There is no room in the Archdiocese for anyone who would harm a child and every effort must be made to ensure what happened before never happens again.
 It is our hope that The Keepers advances this pursuit, just as we hope the series helps those who have kept alive the memory of Sr. Cathy and our collective hope that justice will be won for her.

 In the years since, Lancaster has become a vocal activist for child sexual abuse.
 She works directly with survivors through Survivors Network of Those Abused By Priests, a national advocacy group commonly known as SNAP.
 Though Lancaster maintains that she'd always remembered the alleged abuse incurred during her years at Keough, Jane Doe — whose real name is Jean Wehner — repressed it until the '90s, and their case had hinged heavily on the credibility of recovered memories, a controversial concept at the time.
 Ultimately, the judge ruled that the lawsuit could not restart Maryland's three-year statute of limitations, and it was dismissed.
 "It was horrible.
 It was like being abused all over again," Lancaster says of the verdict.

-When she speaks, Lancaster is forthright, matter-of-fact, even feisty, telling her story with valiant conviction.
-She calls herself "agnostic at best," and doesn't bridle her disdain for the Catholic Church.
+When she speaks, Lancaster is forthright, matter-of-fact, and even a little feisty.
+She calls herself "agnostic at best" and doesn't bridle her disdain for the Catholic Church.